 But is a horse massage gun different from the ones we have had and told you about?

 Well, no. They are all the same—they are all massage guns.
-The same technology used for the “normal” massage guns works for the equine massage guns.
+The same technology used for the “standard” ones works for the equine massager.

-The fact that they are massage guns for horses doesn’t mean they’re stronger or they have features only unique to them.
+The fact that they are massage guns for horses doesn’t mean they’re stronger or that they have features unique only to them.

-In fact, the equine percussion massagers can also be used on other pets as long as they like it.
-But the main question here should be whether the equine massagers are actually better than the non-equine (Theragun, Hypervolt, etc.).
+In fact, the equine massager can also be used on other pets as long as they like it.
+However, the main question here should be whether equine massage guns are actually better than non-equine models (such as Theragun, Hypervolt, etc.).

-From our perspective, having tested numerous brands, we see that if an equine brand offers detailed guidance on massaging horses, then you should go for an equine-specific product.
+From our perspective, having tested numerous brands, we see that if an equine brand offers detailed guidance on equine massage therapy, then you should go for an equine-specific product.

-Otherwise, we can tell you for sure that equine-specific massage guns are not entirely better than non-equine massage guns.
-We have handled and reviewed many massage guns and are confident about this.
+Otherwise, we can tell you for sure that equine-specific equibe massager is not entirely different than standard massagers.
+We have reviewed and handled many massage guns, and we are confident in our assessment.

-Our hands-on tests and deep dives into research for this article revealed that these devices are pretty simple compared to what we have tested and reviewed from non-equine massage gun brands.
+Our hands-on tests and in-depth research for this article revealed that these equine massage tools are relatively simple compared to what we have tested and reviewed from non-equine massage gun brands.
 They’re actually a bit outdated, to say the least.

 Here is some context to keep you in the know:

-- Those earlier versions had simple ergonomics (the 90-degree handle), were drill machines, and weren’t as effective – most were vibrational devices.
+Those earlier versions had simple ergonomics (the 90-degree handle), and weren’t as effective – most were vibrational massagers.

-- Somehow, most equine-specific massage guns seem stuck in the past.
+Somehow, most equine massage guns seem stuck in the past.
 Many have vibrational therapy features that seem outdated today.
 There are exceptions, of course, and we chose one product with the best qualities available.

-But there’s one key benefit to choosing to go for those equine-specific massage guns: equine massage-related support.
+But there’s one key benefit to choosing to go for a specialized equine massager: equine sport massage therapy.
 We’ve picked a product from a trusted brand – Brandenburg Equine.
-Founders here are passionate about horses, own horses, and know everything about using a massage gun on a horse.
+Founders here are passionate about horses, own horses, and know everything about using a horse massage gun.

-We believe paying a little extra isn’t bad because you will get great support for properly massaging your horse.
-We’ve given that product first priority in our article.
+We believe paying a little extra isn’t a bad idea because the horse massage will be done properly.
+We’ve given that product priority in our article.

-However, if you know how to use a massage gun on a horse properly or would rather learn how to massage your horse on YouTube and elsewhere, we recommend buying a massage gun from a non-equine brand.
+However, if you know how to use an equine massager properly or would rather learn how to massage your horse on YouTube and elsewhere, we recommend buying an equine massage gun from a non-equine brand.
 You’ll likely pay less and get more from your product – improved ergonomics, warranty, and performance features.

 Check out our non-equine brand devices below.

-In our extensive testing of equine brand massage guns, this Brandenburg Equine Massager is by far the safest bet.
-It’s a proven brand established by well-known equine therapist Troy Brandenburg many years ago.
+In our extensive testing of equine brand massage guns, this Brandenburg Equine Massage Gun is by far the safest bet.
+It’s a proven brand established many years ago by a well-known equine therapist, Troy Brandenburg.

-You will not just get a massage gun, you will become part of the Brandenburg Equine family.
+You won’t just get an equine massager; you’ll become part of the Brandenburg Equine family.
 Troy and his team are well-versed in equine massage therapy.
 They have a decent collection of how-to videos and very informative blog posts.

-As for their massage gun, it has a classic design that we have seen with many non-equine massage guns – the T-shape design.
-It has some Hypervolt features that are easily noticeable – the shape and design, the LED band at the foot-end of the handle, and the battery release button.
+It features some Hypervolt characteristics that are easily noticeable – the shape and design, the LED band at the foot end of the handle, and the battery release button.
 It’s also easy to notice the display screen at the back of the device (stylishly done).

-The ergonomics are so-so here if you will use it on yourself.
-It may not be an issue, though, if you will use it on your horse.
+The ergonomics are okay here if you use it on yourself.
+It may not be an issue, though, if using massage gun on horse.
 It has a few other grip points when you use two hands.

-It also has a percussion range of 1200-3200, similar to some non-equine brands we reviewed.
+It also has a percussion range of 1200-3200 PPM, similar to some non-equine brands we reviewed.

-What we thought was a bit overdone is the number of speeds.
-Up to 20 speeds seem a bit too much.
-But maybe there are not so many for an equine therapist.
-For us, 4-6 speeds are enough.
+What we thought was a bit overdone was the number of speeds.
+Up to 20 speeds seems a bit too much.
+However, there may not be many for an equine therapist.
+For us humans, 4 to 6 speeds are enough.

-The fact that you toggle up and down between those 20 speeds by pressing the “+” and “-“ buttons is also helpful, perhaps a tad more convenient than the single-button operation seen in other devices.
+The fact that you toggle up and down between those 20 speeds by pressing the “+” and “-“ buttons is also helpful, perhaps a tad more convenient than the single-button operation seen in another equine massager.

-Troy Brandenburg himself got in touch with us recently to explain why he wanted the device to have so many speeds:
+Troy Brandenburg himself got in touch with us recently to explain why he wanted the equine massager to have so many speeds:

 Troy Brandenburg

 To be clear, the combination of 10mm and 3200 maximum percussions sounds like vibrational therapy to us.
 Maybe Troy could argue differently.
-Either way, our next device is a bit more punchy.
+Either way, our next equine massager is a bit more punchy.

-Before that, however, you can expect this gun to be hushed (the 10mm amplitude is the clue).
+Before that, however, you can expect this best massage gun for horses to be hushed (the 10mm amplitude is the clue).
 Low noise is hugely important, according to Troy.

 – Troy Brandenburg, in his recent e-mail to Massage Gun Advice